ana-gjorova/QA-Airalo-Exercise/README.md

 `npx playwright test --ui` opens Playwright app to run individual or all tests via the playwright dashboard.
 Once the dashboard opens, click play button to run the tests.

+Note: `baseUrl` in the `playwright.config.json` is set to `https://www.airalo.com/` by default.

 # Report

 `npx playwright show-report` command to see the HTML report

+# Test Strategy / Approach Overview

+The goal is to dynamically select and verify the eSIM data, as the first eSIM will not always be the same for a different country.
+The test follows these steps:

+- Locate eSIM elements dynamically using Playwright locators by index.
+For example, the locator `simItemLocator` in the test has the index set to 0 `const simCardIndex = 0;` that selects the first eSIM by default, but can be easily changed to select any item from the list.
+- Parameterize Test Data: test will work with any country, and product selection.
+For example, `const country = "Japan";` can be easily updated to test any country.
+- Used assertions to compare the extracted eSIM details from the list (stored in .json file) with those on the product detail page to ensure they match.